 No pricing info available

-Retina Eye Hospital, located in Pulawska, Warsaw, Poland offers patients Coronavirus Treatment procedures among its total of 40 available procedures, across 3 different specialties.
-Currently, there's no pricing information for Coronavirus Treatment procedures at Retina Eye Hospital, as all prices are available on request only.
-There are many specialists available at the Hospital, with 8 in total, and they are not accredited by any recognized accreditations institutes
+Retina Eye Hospital, can be found in Pulawska, Warsaw, Poland and offers its patients Coronavirus Treatment procedures as well as 40 other procedures, across 3 different procedure categories.
+At present, there is no pricing information for Coronavirus Treatment procedures at Retina Eye Hospital.
+The pricing information is quite specialised, so it's only available on request.
+Many medical professionals work at the Hospital, with 8 in total, and Retina Eye Hospital is not accredited by any recognised accreditations institutions.

 At Medijump, we're making medical easy.
 You can search, compare, discuss, and book your medical all in one place.
 We open the door to the best medical providers worldwide, saving you time and energy along the way, and it's all for FREE, no hidden fees, and no price markups guaranteed.
 So what are you waiting for?